• Skip to main content

 As we move away from an object, we progressively lose information.
 This may become particularly pronounced at great distances like aerial photography where the view is minified as we rise above it.

 The photograph on the left is one of my Infrared Earthscape series.
 I took these from the window of commercial flights between Providence and Salt Lake City using a camera modified for infrared sensitivity.
 The texture-like detail consists of large hills, mountains, and valleys.
-Yet, everything looks small, as if it is an enlarged skin texture.
+Yet, everything looks small, as if an enlarged skin texture.
 Of course, the extensive snow cover also helps in the abstraction process by hiding additional details.

 Abstraction by Decreasing the Distance

-As we get increasingly close to some subjects, the detail that was not apparent at regular viewing distance may emerge as an abstract photograph separate from the object photographed.
+As we get increasingly close to some subjects, the detail not apparent at regular viewing distance may emerge as an abstract photograph separate from the object photographed.
 What you see on the left presents strong lines that seem to radiate from an arc and puncture the black edges.
 The actual object becomes immaterial.
 The strong monochromatic orange color accentuates the abstraction even further.

 Abstraction by Movement